defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 Some of the difficulities with this dataset stem from implementing the sampling since this is a **multi label classification** model.
 There are several categories that are are predicted.
 Thus SMOTE which artificially creates samples can not be implemented easily.
 Potentially can revisit this avenue of improvement and try to implement a custom SMOTE transformer for the ML pipeline.

 There are three models that was tested **DecisionTreeClassifier**, **Random Forest Classifier**, **AdaBoostClassifier**.
-THe Random Forest Classifier out performed in our evaluation metrics relative to the other two as expected since it is an ensemble method.
+The Random Forest Classifier out performed in our evaluation metrics relative to the other two as expected since it is an ensemble method.
 ### Table of Contents
 ---
 + [**Conclusion**](#conclusion)